An official website of the United States government

 Since the Census Bureau conducts over a hundred surveys every year, you may receive one or more invitations to respond to different surveys.
 During 2020, every home in America received an invitation by mail or a visit by a census taker to participate in the 2020 Census.
 Some households also received the American Community Survey (ACS) in 2020, in addition to the once-a-decade census.

 Your responses to the American Community Survey and decennial census are critically important to your local community and the country.
 Local communities depend on information from the American Community Survey, as well as the decennial census, to decide where schools, highways, hospitals, and other important services are needed.
-The data collected through the American Community Survey and the 2020 Census help determine how to distribute more than $675 billion of federal spending each year.
+The data collected through the American Community Survey and the 2020 Census help inform how trillions of dollars in federal funds are distributed each year.

 Learn more about the American Community Survey and 2020 Census by checking out some commonly asked questions below.